Taliban shifts focus to governing, but protests, empty coffers and isolation pose challenges

 Mullawi Faroq, a local Taliban official in Bamiyan, denied that the movement’s fighters had destroyed the statue of the Hazara leader, saying “spoilers” were trying to create division between residents and the Taliban.

-But he acknowledged residents’ complaints that there had been chaos and disorder in the days after the Taliban took over Bamiyan.
+But he acknowledged residents’ complaints about chaos and disorder in the days after the Taliban took over Bamiyan.

 “We received many complaints,” he said.
 But, he added, Taliban fighters who had arrived from outside the province had since been redeployed elsewhere, and the situation had improved.